chasgames/EZ-Server-Provisioning/README.md

 ### ```curl -s https://z.mk/sh | bash```

-This will run the script from github run.sh, and ask you a few questions to setup your new box.
+This will run the "run.sh" script directly from github, and ask you a few questions to setup your new box.

 soon to install docker